-This project is register car services and company workers which uses PARADOX7 quarries.
-This program was prepared by using Borland Delphi 6 and PARADOX7.
+This project is Data\Bank Programming for Optical Organization that contains the registration, all applications and also customer's information about the eye healty and the glasses application, stock control and the accountancy which uses PARADOX7 quarries.
+This program was prepared by using Borland Delphi and PARADOX7.

-The subjects chapter by chapter so let us go through the overview the chapters in breif:
+The subjects are chapter by chapter so the chapter let us go through the overview the chapters in breif:

-In the first Borland Delphi 6 programming language is described, its properties, components and some examples, I used Borland Delphi 6 in my project, because I find it easy and I liked its coding system.
-Borland Delphi 6 for applications
+In the first Borland Delphi programming language is described, its properties, components and some examples, I used Borland Delphi in my project, because I find it easy and I liked its coding system.
+Borland Delphi for applications

-In the Second Chapter I described Database system, I used PARADOX7 data base system in my program with Borland Delphi 6.
+In the Second Chapter I described Database system, I used PARADOX7 data base system in my program with Borland Delphi.

-Third Chapter is About the project, how we create it, its forms and using the program
+Third Chapter is about the project, how we create it, its forms and using the program